-Disney designed, programmed, and constructed a working arcade machine of Fix-It Felix Jr. for the 2011 D23 Expo (and yes, it does look like it was made in the 1980s)!
+Disney designed, programmed, and constructed a working arcade machine of Fix-It Felix Jr. for the 2011 D23 Expo (and yes, it does look like it was made in 1982)!
 You can even play the game at Disneyland's Starcade in Tomorrowland, no quarters needed!note It's also available at DisneyQuest at Walt Disney World in Florida, but that requires separate paid admission.
 With this film being about original video games, expect more of these to come!

 You can play the game, along with Hero's Duty and Sugar Rush, on the movie's official site, and on the iPad.
 However, since the movie website version was once marked as "beta code", the Disney.com Games version and, by extension, the Facebook version of Fix-It Felix Jr. is more faithful.
 Of the three games, only Fix-It Felix Jr. is available on mobile phones.